Obisanya1/Obisanya1/README.md

 - 👋 Hi, I’m Daniel
 - 👀 I’m interested in Frontend Development and collaborating with other developers to build highly scalable and functional web applications.
-- 🌱 I’m currently learning React JS.
+- 🌱 I’m currently building REACT projects.
 - 💞️ I’m looking to collaborate on frontend development React projects.
 - 📫 Reach me @ ifeoluwadaniel25@gmail.com